kyper-data/python-highcharts/README.md

 }

 chart.set_dict_options(options)
 ```

-Unlike in Javascript Highcharts, the series option can't be included in the options dictionary.
-It needs to input by the add_data_set (and/or add_drilldown_data_set) function, Ex.
+Unlike Javascript Highcharts, the series option can't be included in the options dictionary.
+It needs to input by the add_data_set (and/or add_drilldown_data_set) function, Ex:
 ```python
 chart.add_data_set(data, 'scatter', 'Outlier',
     marker={